-Looking for a little historical sightseeing and fin in the water on your travels to Croatia?
-The resort island of Hvar has got it all!
+Looking for a little historical sightseeing and fun in the water on your travels to Croatia?
+Experiencing all the best things to do in Hvar is a must!

-There’s an endless amount things to do in Hvar to keep even the pickiest of travellers happy.
-The natural beauty of the island is a rare treasure, thanks to the secluded beaches, hiking trails, and fields of lavender.
-It’s also home to a hilltop fortress, historic cathedral, and 13th-century walls.
+There’s an endless number of tourist attractions on Hvar Island to keep even the pickiest of travellers happy.
+The natural beauty of the resort island is a rare treasure.
+Among the most compelling places to go are secluded beaches, hiking trails, and fields of lavender.
+Hvar Island is also home to a hilltop fortress, historic cathedral, and 13th-century walls.

-Eat fresh seafood while viewing the harbour of Hvar
+Eat fresh seafood at the Hvar Harbour

-Most of the significant historical landmarks on Hvar Island are within walking distance from the harbour.
-You can easily reach St. Stephen’s Cathedral, Hvar Fortress, and other sites just minutes after getting off the boat.
+Most of the significant historical landmarks on Hvar Island, including Old Town Hvar, are within walking distance from the harbour.
+You can easily reach St. Stephen’s Cathedral, Hvar Fortress, and many of the best things to do in Hvar just minutes after getting off the boat.

 The harbour area is also a great spot to find fresh food.
 Restaurants, bars, and cafes line the streets surrounding the port.